 Your dog is always going to be happy to see you and will love having your attention.

 If you live alone and are dealing with depression, you can count on your dog to be happy to see you and spend time with you.
-Dogs are great for breaking a pattern of individuality and aloneness.
+Dogs are great for breaking a pattern of individuality and lonesomeness.

 That companionship boosts the oxytocin and dopamine in your brain, creating good feelings.
 In this way, dogs make it easier for you to be happy and reduce stress.
+Oxytocin is known as the ‘love hormone’, and it plays a role in human behaviors such as recognition, trust, love and bonding.

-The companionship you share with your dog will build your bond later on.
-You will develop a healthier relationship built on trust.
 A hound will reward their owner with unconditional love, and this is how dogs help with depression.

 Dogs are protective, caring, and a joy to have around.
 These traits help bring security and peace of mind to anyone feeling anxiety or depression.